 English language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 How to Apply: Incomplete applications will not be considered.
-Please consult the Terms and Conditions of the program before completing this application form and submit via email as a single PDF document on or before 14th July to:kob-at-ucc.ie .
+Please consult the Terms and Conditions of the Scholarship before completing this application form and submit via email as a single PDF document on or before 14th July to:kob-at-ucc.ie .

 Application Deadline: application deadline is July 14, 2017.